owlboy/greatpug-public/README.md

 ### Change Log
+#### 2025.04.15 – The Great Pug
+* _The rats seem to have vanished…_
+* Rebaked lighting
+* Misc minor changes and fixes
+* Updated to com.vrchat.base 3.8.0
+* Updated to com.vrchat.worlds 3.8.0

 #### 2025.04.01 – The Great Pug
 * Added animation to the bell system
 * Updated patron flyers